Neterlon/devops-simple-project-1/README.md

 # Configuration
 ## AWS
 1. Create an IAM user with administrator permissions to deploy the infrastructure through terraform.
 2. Create an IAM user with permissions to Read and List EKS service.
-(In AWS create a user that can run deployment rollouts.)

 ## DockerHub
 Create a DockerHub repository.
 Specify the repository name using "DOCKERHUB_REPOSITORY" variable in the Jenkinfile later.